 User Experience Designer

 May 2017 to May 2018

 Speech readers are a means to an end for most visually impaired people, but are not necessarily the most productive tools for comprehension and usability.
 While speech readers have widespread adoptability, the use of symbolic sounds has hardly been explored in accessibility tools.

 In order to effectively create a way for visually impaired users to program better, our team had to figure out what was already known.
 From previous publications, we learned about the differences in the current speech technology and symbolistic sounds.
 We found out that auditory icons, or sounds that correlate to real world noises, weren’t as effective as earcons, or more abstract sounds.
 I focused on creating earcons.
 Another one of our team members worked on the spearcons, which are basically sped up versions of speech.
 We created spearcons of various speeds (in words per minute) and implemented those as options as well during the prototyping stage.

 After creating sounds, we began to create a testing interface.
 Deriving controls from video games, we narrowed down our ideas to two distinct interaction systems: Opting for the more familiar and ergonomic solution, we moved forward using the arrow keys for navigation and tab key for element selection.

 Our project was based on the popular, block-based coding website PencilCode.net.
 Consequently, we wanted to recreate the interface as close as possible to the website since most users would be familiar with the current layout.
-Keeping in consideratoin that the user base had mostly never seen the website’s visuals, we just wanted to keep things simple and function.
+Keeping in consideration that most of the user base had never seen the website’s visuals, we just wanted to keep things simple and function.